 What are the visual components?
 Who can use them?

-The Sexuality and Our Faith DVD for Grades 7-9 and Grades 10-12 are designed for use only in UUA and UCC congregations who have approved trained Our Whole Lives/Sexuality and Our Faith facilitators for those grade levels, and can only be used in the context of the UUA or UCC church offering the appropriate level of Our Whole Lives.
-They are an optional resource that require parent permission to be viewed by youth.
+The Sexuality and Our Faith DVD for Grades 7-9 is designed for use only in UUA and UCC congregations who have approved trained Our Whole Lives/Sexuality and Our Faith facilitators for those grade levels, and can only be used in the context of the UUA or UCC church offering the appropriate level of Our Whole Lives.
+It is an optional resource that requires parent permission to be viewed by youth.
 Comprehensive and effective sexuality education programs can be conducted without these visuals.
-Both the DVDs seek to underscore the values of the curriculum and were designed to answer participants questions about what sexual anatomy and activity look like in an environment of responsibility, respect, safety, and trust.
+The visuals seek to underscore the values of the curriculum and were designed to answer participants questions about what sexual anatomy and activity look like in an environment of responsibility, respect, safety, and trust.

 Are the program lengths and sessions adaptable?

 Our Whole Lives programs are flexible and can be adapted to your program needs.
 The older grades courses can be used in a retreat setting.
 In order to maintain the integrity of the program, it is highly recommended that all sessions of the resources in any program from K-1 through Grades 10-12 be taught.